-If you are new to microneedling, please take care when doing this and know that it will probably take three treatments for your skin to show pretty good improvement, depending on your own body.
+If you are new to microneedling, please take care when doing this and know that it will probably take three treatments (or around 3 months) for your skin to show pretty good improvement, depending on your own body.

 Is Microneedling At Home Effective?

 This dermapen at home review works really well if you are on a super tight budget.

 It’s a no-brainer way to get the microneedling results pitted and wrinkled skin needs.
 Plus, this pen is a fraction of the price of one treatment!

 The refills are cheap so you can do this at home every month or so for way less than what you will spend at a dermatologist’s office.